kdschmidt1/Sail_Instrument/Readme.md

 ------

-The plugin provides the LaylineWidget. it is necessary to activate periody redraw of the display.
+The plugin provides the LaylineWidget. it is necessary to activate periodic redraw of the display.

 **Formatter**